 Luckily, there are some good resources around like this one from LegalBeagles.
 It contains a template letter you can send to your finance company.

 Be clear in your language and do not get sidetracked by anything unrelated.
 You don’t have to sign forms or other documentation.
 Simply send them your letter (email is acceptable, but recorded delivery is better) and stick to your guns.
+Do not fill out any “Voluntary Termination packs” they send you, even if they insist that you have to.
+You don’t – it’s a trap to get you to sign away your legal rights.

-As a result, the finance company can try to claw back money from you.
+As a result, the finance company can and will try to claw back money from you.
 They will charge you for damage that would not be considered “reasonable care”, and will often use this clause as an excuse to try to pin you for excess mileage.

 Usually, this involves threatening letters and large invoices for minor scratches or excess mileage.
 There will often be various forms and legal jargon to try and scare you into paying up.